 This is dependent upon two main factors:

 1) Whether or not the CBD you are taking has THC or not.
 THC less than 0.3% is legal.
 Businesses don't need to say a product has THC if it has less than that.
-Farmer & Chemist has a couple of products with less than 0.3% THC, but we will always tell you- currently those products are; Steady Going Orange You Happy, and Steady Going Minty Me.
+Farmer & Chemist has a couple of products with less than 0.3% THC, but we will always tell you- currently those products are: Steady Going Orange You Happy, Steady Going Minty Me, Yummy Gummies, and Problem Salved.
 Small concentrations of THC may help with absorption of CBD.

 2) How sensitive the drug test is.
 Blood tests are typically the most sensitive, but they can vary in what they screen for.
-All of our products contain 0.0% THC, excluding the Steady Going Orange You Happy, and Steady Going Minty Me, which contain 0.04% THC (about ten-fold below the legal limit and something your body wouldn't notice, nor would it have any psychoactive / hallucinogenic effect); and is only there as some studies indicate a small trace of THC can help CBD be more effective.
-Our Steady Going Natural (unflavored, oil-based tincture) gives you all the benefits of the Steady Going line without the THC, but is 478mg less potent.
+Some of our products do not have THC while other products may contain less than the legal limit of 0.3% - Steady Going Orange You Happy, Steady Going Minty Me, Yummy Gummies, and Problem Salved.
+Some studies indicate a small trace of THC can help CBD be more effective.
 Always ask about THC.
+Our Steady Going Natural (unflavored, oil-based tincture) gives you all the benefits of the Steady Going line without the THC, and our Gem Gems are a THC-free gummy alternative to Yummy Gummies.
 Higher amounts of THC are not needed and are what cause the psychoactive / hallucinogenic effects of medical marijuana.